trufflesuite/drizzle/packages/drizzle-vue-plugin/packages/drizzle-react-components/packages/drizzle-react/packages/drizzle/README.md

 An array of contract artifact files.

 ### `events` (object)
 An object consisting of contract names each containing an array of strings of the event names we'd like to listen for and sync with the store.
+Furthermore, event names may be replaced with an object containing both `eventName` and `eventOptions`, where `eventOptions` field corresponds to the [web3 Contract.events options](https://web3js.readthedocs.io/en/1.0/web3-eth-contract.html#contract-events).

 ### `web3` (object)
 Options regarding `web3` instantiation.